ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - if there is a reasonable clinical suspicion, it is not advisable to delay treatment

-- the rapid regression of subjective complaints after the start of corticosteroid therapy becomes an important diagnostic criterion (in other autoimmune diseases, the relief is not so rapid and significant)
+- the rapid improvement of subjective symptoms after the start of corticosteroid therapy becomes an important diagnostic criterion (in other autoimmune diseases, the improvement is not so rapid and significant)

 Diagnostic criteria In the presence of 3 out of 5 criteria, the sensitivity is ~ 93% |